Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

 Hutson reviews last week's game vs. Memphis, looks ahead to weekend ballgame at East Carolina

-The 2010 campaign was a special year for the tight end group as senior Cody Sparks completed one of the most productive careers by a Tulane tight end in 27 years with his 73 receptions for 753 yards and six touchdowns, all in just three seasons.
+The 2010 season was a special year for the tight end group as senior Cody Sparks completed one of the most productive careers by a Tulane tight end in 27 years with his 73 receptions for 753 yards and six touchdowns, all in just three seasons.
 Sparks finished the year with 43 receptions, the third-most in school history by a tight end, and 427 receiving yards and led the team with six receiving touchdowns.
 As a group, the tight ends combined for 46 receptions for 528 yards.

 The 2009 campaign saw his tight end group haul in 25 receptions for 212 yards and one score.
-Leading the way in receptions was Sparks with 10 catches, while freshman Brock Sanders snagged the group's lone touchdown.
+Leading the way in receptions was Sparks with 10 catches, while Brock Sanders snagged the group's lone touchdown.

 His second season saw the emergence of Sparks as one of the Green Wave's top threats from the tight end position.
 Sparks, who made the transition from linebacker to tight end under Lichtenberger in 2008, finished fourth on the team in receptions with 20 catches for 245 yards.

 During his first season, his tight ends corps helped pave the way for Tulane's 2,000-yard rusher, Matt Forte, and was part of an offense that ranked as the sixth-best rushing unit in school history, and the group also combined for 16 receptions for 150 yards.

 Off the field, Lichtenberger has been a force behind the Green Wave's recruiting efforts.
 This season, 27 newcomers will join the Tulane football team.
 Last season, he once again spearheaded a great recruiting class with 22 newcomers.
 During his stint as the recruiting coordinator, he has helped the Green Wave recruit 134 total scholarship players, including 71 standouts from the state of Louisiana.